employer responsibilities

 • If your employee/HESTA member stops working for you permanently: ask them to contact us to discuss their super options.
 Make the relevant adjustments and enter the appropriate code for terminated members in your monthly contribution advice.

-• If your employee/current HESTA member is unable to work due to illness or injury: ask them to contact us immediately to discuss their insurance.
+• If your employee/current HESTA member is unable to work due to illness or injury: ask them to contact us immediately to discuss any insurance they may have.

 • If your employee/current HESTA member dies: please notify us so payment of any available benefit can be arranged.